 The ice of an active glacier always moves forward due to gravity; like water in a river, the ice will flow down the valley.
 When ice melts at a higher rate than snow accumulates, the glacier terminus 'recedes'.
 (The term 'receding' does not refer to the ice actually traveling back up the valley.)

 A frequently asked question concerns the cause of the blue ice.
-The density of glacier ice allows the entire spectrum of light to be absorbed with the exception of the blue light which is reflected and can, therefore, be seen by your eye.
+The density of glacier ice allows the entire spectrum of light to be absorbed with the exception of the blue light which is refracted and can, therefore, be seen by your eye.

-Lateral: Lining both sides of the glacier, lateral moraines run parallel to ice flow.
+Lateral Moraine: Lining both sides of the glacier, lateral moraines run parallel to ice flow.
 Lateral moraines are generally created by two processes:

 1) a build-up of debris between the sides of the glacier and the bases of surrounding mountains from rock slides off the mountain